-The mission of the Cumbres Mentoring program is to provide our underclassmen with university support and counseling, making the transition to college easie and expose them to real-world classroom experience from their first semester on campus.
-Our students will be encouraged to make concrete relationships with a Peer mentor and a University mentor to help out with the various aspects of student life on campus as well as future professional opportunities.
+The mission of the Cumbres Mentoring program is to provide our underclassmen with support and counseling, making the transition to college easie and expose them to real-world classroom experience from their first semester on campus.
+Our students will be encouraged to develop concrete relationships with mentors who can help with the various aspects of student life on campus as well as future professional opportunities.
 The mentor program is used as a valuable resource to provide students with answers to any questions and be a positive role model.

 Cumbres Mentoring Program Goals

 The goal of the Mentorship component is to connect first-year Cumbres students with local teachers, many of whom were Cumbres students themselves, and have them spend time in a classroom with English Language Learners.
 This will allow students to experience a real-world teaching environment, be exposed to the classroom, and provide them an opportunity to learn from experienced, effective teachers in the field.
 In addition, this will provide an avenue for our students to gain knowledgea nd skills that will prepare them for their practicum and student teaching, as well as learn about the expectations of them as teachers in public school systems.